Zhuhai: Hong Kong–Zhuhai–Macau Bridge

-This bridge was first proposed by Gordon Wu and contemplated by stakeholders, municipal governments in the Pearl River Delta, the provincial government of Guangdong, and the central government of the People's Republic of China (PRC).
+This bridge was first proposed by Gordon Wu and contemplated by stakeholders, municipal governments in the Pearl River Delta, the provincial government of Guangdong, and the central government of the People's Republic of China.
 Before the government handover of Hong Kong, the British government also considered plans for a bridge.
-After 1997 the commercial interests of Hong Kong prompted the local government to consider the plans as well.
+After 1997, the commercial interests of Hong Kong prompted the local government to consider the plans as well.

 On 24 October 2018, the Hong Kong–Zhuhai–Macau Bridge (HZMB) was opened.
 The bridge connects to Zhuhai via a small island of reclaimed land near the city's eastern coast, northeast of Macau.